Building a Repertoire

 Cooleys / The Wise Maid (recorded by Joe Cooley)

-The Copperplate 1 / The Copperplate 2(The Old & The New Copperplate)
+The Copperplate 1 / The Copperplate 2(Also known as The Old & The New Copperplate)

 The Killarney Wonder / The Finnea Lassies(recorded by Michael Coleman, Kevin Burke)